minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/tarik-sinanovic/USART_requirements/funtional_requirements.rst

    :references:
    :verification-and-validation:

-   The system must be able to enable the clock in the RCC register.
+   The system must enable the clock using the RCC register.

 .. req:: label